 ANY ITEM THAT CAN POSE A DANGER to another person must NOT be left at the curb.
 For example, appliances with doors that a child could crawl into and get trapped should not be left out, or should have the door removed first.
 Anything with a sharp point or edge may not be left out.

-- Keep items you do NOT want to give away far from the curb to avoid confusion.
+- Put away items you DO NOT want to give away to avoid confusion.

 - Tour the neighbourhoods of BWG to find what's been put at the curb for the taking.

 (Feel like venturing further?
 Curbside giveaways may also be taking place in York Region).

 Only take items that are clearly marked FREE.
 If there is any doubt, particularly about items like bicycles and sports nets, do NOT take the item.